waveform80/picamera/docs/recipes1.rst

         time.sleep(2)
         camera.capture('foo.jpg')

-When the preview runs at full resolution, you may notice that the framerate is a little lower (specifically it is set to 15fps), however captures will show the same content as the preview before hand.
+When the preview runs at full resolution, you may notice that the frame-rate is a little lower (specifically it is set to 15fps), however captures will show the same content as the preview before hand.
 The main downside to this method is that captured images are obviously full resolution.
 If you want something